SAP-samples/teched2023-IN263/exercises/ex2/README.md

     <img src="./images/aem-22.png" width="90%" height="90%" />
      <!-- ![plot](./images/aem-22.png) -->

-7. Set the POST reuqest target to **/api/events**.
-This is the end point to which events will be forwarded which is nothing but extension application of Events-to-Business-Actions framework.
+7. Set the POST request target to **/api/events** This is the end point to which events will be forwarded which is nothing but extension application of Events-to-Business-Actions framework.
     Then Choose **Apply**

     <img src="./images/aem-23.png" width="90%" height="90%" />